AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/create-and-change-views-for-lists-and-smart-list.md

 ## Switch Views {#switch-views}

-1. Click the **View** drop-down, then select the view you want.
+1. Click the **[!UICONTROL View]** drop-down, then select the view you want.
 Switch back and forth between views as needed.

    ![](assets/smartlist-customviewchoose.png)